• Skip to primary navigation

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Top view of several chocolate biscotti and melted chocolate in a small bowl over a white background.
+Top view of several chocolate dipped biscotti and melted chocolate in a small bowl over a white background.

-Biscotti are the classic Italian biscuits from Tuscany and the word biscotti literally means twice (bis) cooked (cotti).
+Biscotti are the classic Italian biscuits from Tuscany and the word biscotti literally means twice (bis) cooked (cotti)

 I’ve sort of explained this when I shared my classic Italian almond biscotti, I’ll just recap here.
 The double-baking gives them their trademark dry crispy texture that is truly irresistible.